We have audited the accompanying financial statements of RESTILE

 Management''s Responsibility for the Financial Statements

-implementation and maintenance of internal control relevant to the
+implementation and maintenance of adequate internal financial controls,

 Our responsibility is to express an opinion on these financial

-with the Standards on Auditing issued by the Institute of Chartered
+accordance with the Standards on Auditing specified under Section

-Accountants of India.
-Those Standards require that we comply with
+143(10) of the Act.
+Those Standards require that we comply with ethical

-reasonable assurance about whether the financial statements are free
+assurance about whether the financial statements are free from material

 An audit involves performing procedures to obtain audit evidence about

-appropriateness of accounting policies used and the reasonableness
+appropriateness of the accounting policies used and the reasonableness

-of the accounting estimates made by management, as well as
+of the accounting estimates made by the Company''s Directors, as well as

 We believe that the audit evidence we have obtained is sufficient and